Magical Hill Stations In India With Snowfall: A Winter Wonderland

 Photo: MohanaBeeregowda / Wikimedia Commons

 Sonamarg, meaning “Meadow of Gold,” receives heavy snowfall in winter, covering its peaks and rivers in thick snow.
-Adventure seekers can trek to Thajiwas Glacier, just four kilometres from town, despite extreme weather.
+The places to visit in Sonmarg attracts adventure seekers to trek to Thajiwas Glacier, just four kilometres from town, despite extreme weather.
 Zero Point, another popular spot, offers sledging and basic skiing between December and February.
 Due to its location near the border, military checkpoints control access, and winter permits are required.
 While most guesthouses close during harsh weather, the newly opened Z-Morh Tunnel ensures year-round connectivity, allowing some civilian accommodations to remain open and making Sonamarg more accessible for winter travellers.

 Ideal Trip Duration: 2 – 3 days